Lucas Cavallini: Puebla

 Cavallini was loaned to Liga MX side Puebla on August 31, 2017, becoming the first Canadian to play in Mexico's top tier since Isidro Sánchez Macip in 2010.
 He debuted for the club against Cruz Azul on September 9, coming on in the 64th minute for Félix Micolta in a 0–0 draw.
 He scored his first goal for Puebla against Necaxa on September 16.
 After scoring 13 goals in 25 matches for Puebla in the 2017–18 season, the club would sign him to a four-year contract in June 2018.

 Vancouver Whitecaps FC

 In December 2019, Puebla and Major League Soccer side Vancouver Whitecaps FC agreed to a transfer, with Cavallini signing a three-year deal with the club ahead of the 2020 MLS season.
 He made his debut in Vancouver's season-opening 3–1 loss to Sporting Kansas City on March 1, 2020.
 Cavallini scored his first regular-season goal for Vancouver on September 6, netting the opener in a 3–2 victory over Toronto FC In August 2022, he joined Whitecaps FC 2 on loan for a match in MLS Next Pro.

 Tijuana

 In February 2023, Cavallini returned to Mexico and signed with Tijuana.
 On February 10 he made his debut for Xolos against Atlético San Luis, coming on as a substitute in an eventual 1-0 victory.
 Cavallini scored his first goal for Xolos on March 3 against Atlas.

+Return to Puebla

+On January 5, 2024, Cavallini left Tijuana and returned to Puebla as a free agent.
+He began the Apertura 2024 tournament in strong form, scoring four goals in his first four league matches to sit among the joint leaders of the Liga MX scoring chart, alongside Raúl Zúñiga, Paulinho and Henry Martín.
+In August 2024, however, he suffered a ruptured anterior cruciate ligament in his right knee during training, ruling him out for the remainder of the Apertura 2024 tournament, and he subsequently missed the entire Clausura 2025 tournament.

+After nearly a year of rehabilitation, Cavallini returned to action in July 2025, appearing as a substitute against Mazatlán on July 19, 2025.
+Days later, he was diagnosed with a second rupture of the anterior cruciate ligament in the same knee, requiring further surgery.
+In February 2026, Puebla left Cavallini off its Liga MX registration list for the Clausura 2026 tournament, ruling him out for the remainder of the season while he continued his recovery.